alexbonfield/fake-pi/README.md

 Once you've done this, you need to go to the docker-compose file in the CP project and change the API URL variable to http://172.20.0.3 and do make up.

 Run make up in the fake-pi directory and it should build the containers and connect them.

+Run make down to remove containers and the network.